Configure forms for attribute editing

 When you apply multiple conditions to the same element, you can choose whether all conditions must be true or only one condition must be true for the form element to be required.

 ArcGIS Online applies the Arcade Form Constraint profile to evaluate whether a feature meets the criteria defined in the expression.
-If a value less than 3 is entered in the debris length field, the debris description field will not be required in the form.
+If a value less than 3 is entered in the debris length field, the debris description field will not be required on the form.

 A </> Required chip appears on the form element, indicating that the required expression has been applied.